CosmicMind/Material/README.md

 # Welcome to Material

-Material is a graphics and animation framework.
+Material is an animation and graphics framework.
 It may be used for Google's Material Design and Apple's Flat UI.
-It is designed to allow the creativity of others to easily be expressed.
+Material allows the creativity of others to easily be expressed.

 ## Features

 - [x] Fully Configurable UI Components
 - [x] Grid System For Complex UIs
+- [x] Layout Library To Simplify AutoLayout
 - [x] Base Material Layers & Material Views To Create New UI Components
 - [x] Side Navigation View Controller
 - [x] Navigation Bar View
 - [x] Material Buttons
 - [x] Material Card Views
 - [x] Camera / Video Extension With Extensive Functionality
-- [x] Layout Library To Simplify AutoLayout
 - [x] Animation Extension To Create Intricate Animations
 - [x] Complete Material Color Library
 - [x] Example Projects